Model Context Protocol

 An office at the coding assistant's elbow.

 The Orphograph MCP server is a single-file Python program, MIT-licensed and approximately four hundred lines, with no third-party dependencies.
 It is hosted within the user's own Claude Desktop, Claude Code, or Cursor environment; it is never hosted on Orphograph's servers.
-The server exposes three tools to the assistant.
+The server exposes six tools to the assistant.
 When the assistant invokes anchor_file, the file is read locally, its SHA-256 and SHA-512 fingerprints are computed in the local process, and only those fingerprints are transmitted to the office.
 The file itself does not cross the wire.

 Install